lnvglr/character-diversion/character-diversion.md

 #### Opinion in Discourse

 When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
 In the spirit of Jeff Atwood's comment about Stack Exchange (2013), I had to consider how this element needed to be designed.
-Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganising the ordering through a voting system?
+Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganizing the ordering through a voting system?
 Or would this limit the liveliness of the discourse?

 > »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
 That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)